 Since we have cool season turf grass in our areas, it’s reasonable to expect there to be a “cooler” temperature that they thrive in.
 This happens to be around 55 – 65 degrees!
 Looking at the weather data, you can see we had a spike around May 28th and another more substantial spike around the 31st through the 2nd.
 When we go from 60 degrees or so weather to 85 – 90 degrees in a day, it simply shocks the plants as well as creates prime conditions for fungus!
 Specifically Blight, Dollar Spot and a few others.

 Many lawns we have seen were cut the day of or day after the high heat spikes.
 Some were even cut with dull mower blades!
+It’s important to apply some sort of shading to your grass during those high temperature days, if you need an idea then how about planting one of these shade trees.

 This is all important information as it relates to the overall health of your lawns!
 The immediate take away are: